This modest community pub has charmed the locals with incredible food, cocktails and charm

 The Argyle Arms Brighton hides in the shadow of the viaduct off London Road.
 It’s backstreet location is as much a blessing as a curse as it means the thousands of people who pass daily don’t even notice this little gem and all the charm it has to offer.

-Before you enter you’ll notice the many benches out front which are a really popular spot, and if you pass on a sunny day there is always a conglomeration of people from the local businesses and residences relaxing and taking in the the afternoon sunshine.
+Before you enter you’ll notice the many benches out front.
+These are a really popular spot, and if you pass on a sunny day, more often than not, there will be a mass of people relaxing, chatting and taking in the the afternoon sunshine.

-There’s a back room which is a larger main space with lots of low seated tables and chairs, some of which are long enough to get a group of 6 or more round.
-The bar continues into this room so that if normal bar service resumes, there are 2 bar areas to be served from.
-There’s a more diverse mix of people here these days and it feels far more family friendly.
-The owners have been showing some terrestrial TV sport, but the Argyle is far from the the bloke-zone sports pub it used to be.
+The back room is a larger main space with lots of low seated tables and chairs, some of which are long enough to get a group of 6 or more round.
+The bar continues through into this room so that there are 2 bar areas to be served from.

-The new landlord couple excavated a long forgotten yard in the back, and while you can’t get to the space through the pub, a short walk round the outside and you enter a little gem of a courtyard space, colourful and kitted out with little speakers playing a mix of pop, soul and indie at decent volume.
-An open mic has also just started up first Thursday of each month.
+When they took over the owners excavated a long forgotten yard in the back, and while you can’t get to the space through the pub, a short walk round the outside and you enter a little courtyard space.
+It’s colourful and kitted out with little speakers playing a mix of pop, soul and indie at decent volume.
+It’s a great little secluded spot.

 I think what makes the Argyle Arms Brighton so appealing is how hard-working, uncompromising and likeable the couple behind the bar are.
 The food is incredible and I only wish more people knew about it so that it was as busy as it deserves to be.